 - Contact the SCC chairperson with questions and concerns to be addressed

 School Community Council Meetings

 We invite you to attend the Highland Park SCC meetings to learn about our greatest academic needs and our School Improvement Plan, and to help in the decision-making process for using LAND Trust funds.
 At Highland Park we also regularly discuss school safety, budgets, and District news, and talk about other important issues affecting our school.
 You have a voice!
 Together we can make a positive difference in the education of our children.

-SCC Meetings are regularly held on the 3rd Thursday of the month at 6PM.
-Our next meeting will be January 19th at 6pm.
+SCC Meetings are regularly held on the 3rd Thursday of the month at 6PM on Zoom.